Contexter/FountainAI/README.md

 The following sections provide detailed steps on how to conceptualize the FountainAI network graph, specify the OpenAPI, and implement the application using Vapor, a popular server-side Swift framework.

 ## The Fountain Network Graph

-### Vision and Goals

-**The Vision**: To conceptualize and visualize the functioning of FountainAI, highlighting how different elements interact within the AI to analyze and process scripts.
-This network graph serves as an initial high-level idea of how FountainAI operates, providing a foundation for further detailed specifications and implementations.

-**Goals**:
-1. **Visualize Functionality**: Show the core idea and functioning of FountainAI, with "Paraphrase" at the center and other nodes representing key elements like "Character," "Action," "Spoken Word," and "Transition."
-2. **Establish Relationships**: Illustrate the relationships and hierarchies between different script elements and their role in the AI's analysis.
-3. **Conceptual Foundation**: Provide a visual and conceptual foundation for understanding and developing the AI.

-### Explanation

 ---